Applications for the 2023 Grant Cycle are now closed.

-The Mind & Life Institute seeks applications for its Contemplative Changemaking Grants.
-Through this grant program, Mind & Life will support the use of contemplative approaches by grassroots changemakers addressing urgent community needs.
-The Contemplative Changemaking Grants, of up to $10,000 (USD), will fund small-scale, impact-oriented work undertaken by individuals, community workers, and non-profit organizations that ground themselves in contemplative practices to achieve real impact in people’s everyday lives.
+The Mind & Life Institute seeks applications for its Contemplative Changemaking Grants, which support the use of contemplative approaches by grassroots changemakers addressing urgent community needs.
+The Contemplative Changemaking Grants, of up to $10,000 (USD), fund small-scale, impact-oriented work undertaken by individuals, community workers, and non-profit organizations that ground themselves in contemplative practices to achieve real impact in people’s everyday lives.

 Given the unprecedented challenges of our time, the Contemplative Changemaking Grants are a critical component of Mind & Life’s work to “inspire action toward flourishing.”
 The impact of the grants—and the stories that will emerge from these projects—will help to generate visibility for and momentum around the role of contemplative practices in generating positive social change.